FA Youth Cup semi-final opponents confirmed - News - Crystal Palace F.C.

 Should the tie be level after 90 minutes, extra time – and, if required, a penalty shootout – will determine who progresses to the final.

-If Palace progress, we will face the winners of Manchester City / Everton vs Blackburn Rovers away in the final, which must be played before Saturday, 9th May.
+Should Palace progress, we will face the winners of Manchester City vs Blackburn Rovers away in the final, which must be played before Saturday, 9th May.